 You have the same rights as anyone else in the workplace and should be given equal opportunities, regardless of whether you tell people at work about your cancer.
 Hiring, promotion, and how you are treated in the workplace should depend entirely on your abilities and qualifications.
-As long as you are able to fulfill your job duties, you cannot be fired for being sick.
-You should also not have to accept a position you never would have considered before your illness.
-Some people with job problems related to cancer are protected by federal laws like the Rehabilitation Act and the Americans with Disabilities Act (ADA).
+As long as you are able to fulfill your job duties, you can’t legally be fired for being sick.
+You also shouldn’t have to accept a position you never would have considered before your illness.
+Many people with job problems related to cancer are protected by federal laws like the Rehabilitation Act and the Americans with Disabilities Act (ADA).

 Some people also benefit from the Family and Medical Leave Act (FMLA).
 This law lets many people with serious illnesses take unpaid leave to get medical care or manage their symptoms.
 The leave can take many forms, such as a part-time schedule for a limited time, or taking off 1 or 2 days a week for a while.
 Not all employers are required to follow FMLA.
 Talk to someone in your human resources department or another workplace expert to find out what your options are.

 Employers are not required to lower standards in order to accommodate an employee, nor must they provide personal-use items like glasses or hearing aids.
-But an employer must accommodate a qualified applicant or employee with a disability unless the employer can show it would be an undue hardship to do so.
-Examples of reasonable accommodations may include:
+But an employer must accommodate a qualified applicant or employee with a disability unless the employer can show doing so would be an undue hardship.
+Examples of reasonable accommodations include, but are not limited to:

 - Providing or modifying equipment or devices

 - Reassigning an employee to a vacant position

 - Adjusting or modifying tests, training materials, or policies